27.03.2018

 In this article, SHAIMERDEN CHIKANAYEV outlines some of the key legal developments and challenges faced by the Islamic finance market in Kazakhstan in 2017 and provides an overview of some of the major factors that will shape the Islamic finance industry's growth and trends in Kazakhstan in 2018.

-Upcoming Changes in Foreign Exchange Legislation: branches of foreign companies’ settlements will be converted into Tenge
+Exchange Legislation: branches of foreign companies’ settlements

 In keeping with GRATA’s practice of informing clients of important legal developments that might influence their business, we would like to draw your attention to some important upcoming legislative developments regarding the foreign exchange regulation and foreign exchange control.